 The software experience will therefore be quite different between these devices.
 For more on what to expect and how the interfaces look, read our Huawei Mate 20 Pro tips and tricks or our Samsung Galaxy S10 tips and tricks to give you a better idea.

 However, with Huawei getting itself stuck in the middle of a trade war between the US and China, things aren't looking so hot for the Chinese company right now, leaving a question mark over what might happen in the future.
 Huawei and Google have confirmed that this phone will be supported, but that support might not last the life of the device.
 You can find out more here.

 Both Samsung and Huawei offer premium, well-built and striking designs with flagship specifications, especially in the case of the P30 Pro and Galaxy S10+.

 The P30 Pro is the one to buy out of the two Huawei devices, if your budget allows.
 It has a curved display, faster charging, a larger battery, bigger display, more camera functionality and it offers reverse wireless charging, compared to the P30.

 The S10+ is the one to opt for out of the Samsung devices, for those after the latest and greatest specs at least.
 It has a larger display than the S10, a bigger battery, more camera functionality on the front and more RAM and storage options.

 But which should you opt for out of Huawei or Samsung?
-Well, that will come down to personal preference.
+Well, that will come down to personal preference - and the uncertainly surrounding Huawei makes us lean towards Samsung.
 The devices are similar in terms of specs on paper, though the Huawei P30 is that little bit cheaper.
-The P30 Pro meanwhile has the same starting price as the S10+ but it takes the lead in the camera department - read our full reviews for all the details.
+The P30 Pro meanwhile, has the same starting price as the S10+ but it takes the lead in the camera department - read our full reviews for all the details.